Hi Friends…My name is Anna from Simply Skilled in Second. I am so excited and honored to be a guest blogger here at Minds in Bloom!

 Today I wanted to share with you some fun, interactive, and interesting ideas and activities that I have been working on with my class the last few weeks, which in turn blends in very nicely with my upcoming unit on Earth Day.

 Recently, my class was learning about different forms of Energy.
 Our grade level decided to make our Energy Unit more fun and interactive so we decided to have an Energy Fair!
 Each of the five teachers took one form of energy to teach and all of the classes rotated to each classroom.
 The kiddos LOVED it and learned so much from our Energy Fair.
-At every class they did an experiment pertaining to thier form of energy.
-My energy experiment was on Light Energy… Here are some of the things that we did..
+In every class, they did an experiment pertaining to their form of energy.
+My energy experiment was on Light Energy… Here are some of the things that we did.

 This was the briefcase that the students collected all of their science experiment recording sheets in.